arturjzapater/randtools/README.md

 ## New API

-**randtools** offers a total of six functions for three different kinds of distributions.
+**randtools** offers a total of seven functions for three different kinds of distributions.

 - [Normal Distribution Functions](#normal-distribution-functions)
     - [choose](#normal-choose)